 The association of Intriguing Systems and ghidra-server.org will not provide backups.
 Your data is at risk on our server(s) and you should put disaster recover processes in place if needed.

-The ghidra-server.org service may be shutdown at any moment, and may suffer outages, although the hope is to run for at least 1 year through to March 2020.
+The ghidra-server.org service may be shutdown at any moment, and may suffer outages, although the hope is (having run continuously on trial from March 2019) to run at least through to December 2020.
 The association of Intriguing Sytems will not be responsibile for any loss or damages you suffer as a result of loss of service.
 The hosting is on a commercial VPS so we hope for reasonable uptime.

 User registration and support requests will be answered on a best endeavours basis by volunteers of the association of Intriguing Systems.

 The ghidra-server.org service is a shared facility, so respect other users with considerate use of disk space (Megabytes to tens of Megabytes per users is perhaps reasonable) and network bandwidth.

 If you've got publicly shareable feedback and don't mind others knowing you are a general user of ghidra-server.org it would be nice to post this on the ghdira-server.org Twitter account.